JacobThwaites/ten-thousand/README.md

 ## Basic Strategy

-If only 1 combination:
+If only 1 combination then choose that
-    Take that
-If a combination uses all dice:
+If a combination uses all dice then choose that.\
-    Take that
-Else:
+Otherwise: \
-    Find the next combination by the highest percentage of score/number of dice ratio If that would leave fewer than 4 dice:
+    Find the next combination by the highest percentage of score/number of dice ratio.\
-        Take max
-    else:
-        Take that
+    If that would leave fewer than 4 dice choose the max.\
+    Otherwise take highest score/num_dice ratio.